The 4 Things You Need to Know About Meditation

 Keeping still and staying focused is so unnatural that most who give meditation a try don’t keep it up.

-So it’s important to know:
+So it’s important to understand a few things about meditation:

 If we meditate for 50 hours but see only small benefits, well… we would be better off spending our time on other happiness hacks.